Simon Fraser University: 21st century

 In 2007, the university began offering dual and double degree programs by partnering with international universities, such as a dual computing-science degree through partnership with Zhejiang University in China and a double Bachelor of Arts degree in conjunction with Australia's Monash University.
-It has also partnered with India's Premiere "Indian Institute of Technology, Bombay".
+It has also partnered with India's IIT Bombay.

 In 2009, SFU became the first Canadian university to be accepted into the National Collegiate Athletic Association (NCAA).
 Starting in the 2011–2012 season, SFU competed in the NCAA's Division II Great Northwest Athletic Conference (GNAC) and has now transitioned all 19 Simon Fraser teams into the NCAA.
+In November 2025 the school announced it would leave the NCAA and join U Sports stating that them continuing to compete in the NCAA was unsustainable due to financial and logistical restraints.

 On September 9, 2015, SFU celebrated its 50th anniversary.
 Over its 50 years, the university educated over 130,000 graduates.

 A breach of SFU's systems in February 2020 exposed the records of 250,000 students.
 A second attack in February 2021 resulted in the exposure of 200,000 records.
 A class action lawsuit was filed against SFU in March 2021.

 In early 2022, Burnaby City Council announced they would officially support the SFU Gondola as part of the TransLink expansion project.
 This is included in the Mayors' Council's approval of the Transport 2050 regional transportation strategy announcement.

 In early 2025, SFU's School of Interactive Arts and Technology debuted their Virtual Ambassador Program, hailed as "the world's first official university VTubers".